 So I have been on the hunt for activities that my 2 year old (and to some extend my 5 year old) can do that don’t make a MESS!
 There are plenty of activities that he would have a blast doing but that would end up taking the rest of us hours to clean up.

 I see activities like that on Pinterest all the time.
 Moving beans/rice from one container to the other?
 Um… yeah that didn’t work out so well in our house.
 Stringing beads?
 They ended up all over the floor/under couches/we will be finding beads until we move!
 Cornstarch and water?
 It was fun, but ended up everywhere too!

 Anyone else in the same boat?

 Hopefully these activities will help you as much as they have helped me!
-I like to rotate through them so that nothing gets too ordinary.

 I take off everything except the diaper for my 2 year old and my 5 year old gets one of my “painting shirts” and I give them watercolors, a little water, and paintbrushes.
 The great thing about this activity is that since it’s watercolor paint, cleanup is just rinsing the tub down with water from the shower head!

 My friend Connie from Smockity Frocks told me about this one and both my 2 and 5 year old love it.
 I got my strainer from Dollar Tree and the pipe cleaners for next to nothing at Hobby Lobby.
 Since the plastic strainer that I got was smaller than Connie’s I cut the pipe cleaners in half.

 3. Signing Time

 Signing Time has been a staple video in our house for the past 10 years!
 My mother in law bought us the first six DVDs a while back and they are the most well-used DVDs in the house.
 I don’t like to use TV as an activity very often, but when I do, Signing Time is always my first choice for the little ones (the bigger ones really enjoy Magic School Bus and Carmen Sandiego)!